cdfuller/copy-code-extension/README.md

 ## Usage

 Once installed, the extension will automatically add a "Copy" button to all `<code>` blocks on any web page you visit.
 Simply click the "Copy" button to copy the code snippet to your clipboard.

----

-Feel free to adjust the README content as needed to better fit your extension and its specific instructions.